 Anthropogeny Field Course

-Perspectives on the human phenomenon
+Anthropogeny Field Course (ANTH 289S): Perspectives on the human phenomenon

 Purpose: To expose graduate students in the Anthropogeny track firsthand to the three major approaches anthropologists take to studying the origin and adaptations of our species: fossil evidence, comparison with non-humans, and study of human foragers living in environments similar to those in which we evolved.
 Underlying all three approaches is an appreciation for the importance of the ecological context of human adaptation.
 Visits to key sites will be combined with lectures, discussion and at Ugalla, brief training/experience in conducting relevant field research.
 Most Anthropogeny students will not be focusing their research specifically in these domains, and yet they underlie and inform all understanding of the human phenomenon.
-This tour will provide our students with an unforgettable context for their own specializations.
+This course will provide our students with an unforgettable context for their own specializations.

 National Museum of Ethiopia, Addis Ababa

 The National Museum in Addis Ababa houses many unique hominid fossils dating back over 5 million years.
+Below Zerai Alemseged, Tim White and Johannes Haile-Selassie are shown at the National Museum in Addis.

 Hadzabe foragers (Yaeda Valley)